Rainbow Arborescence Conjecture: Conclusion

-\paragraph{Acknowledgments.} We are grateful to Shin-ichi Tanigawa for the initial discussion on the problem, which contains a key observation leading to Theorem~\ref{thm:two_multiroots}.
+\paragraph{Acknowledgment.} We are grateful to Shin-ichi Tanigawa for the initial discussion on the problem, which contains a key observation leading to Theorem~\ref{thm:two_multiroots}.

-Yutaro Yamaguchi was supported by JSPS KAKENHI Grant Numbers 20K19743 and 20H00605, and by Start-up Program in Graduate School of Information Science and Technology, Osaka University.
-Yu Yokoi was supported by JST PRESTO Grant Number JPMJPR212B and by JST ERATO Grant Number JPMJER2301.
-The research was supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by Dynasnet European Research Council Synergy project -- grant number ERC-2018-SYG 810115, by the Ministry of Innovation and Technology of Hungary -- grant number ELTE TKP 2021-NKTA-62, and by JST CRONOS Japan Grant Number JPMJCS24K2.
+Yutaro Yamaguchi was supported by JSPS KAKENHI Grant Numbers 20K19743, 20H00605, and 25H01114, and by Start-up Program in Graduate School of Information Science and Technology, Osaka University.
+Yu Yokoi was supported by JST ERATO Grant Number JPMJER2301.
+The research was supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund -- grant numbers ADVANCED 150556 and ELTE TKP 2021-NKTA-62, by Dynasnet European Research Council Synergy project -- grant number ERC-2018-SYG 810115, and by JST CRONOS Japan Grant Number JPMJCS24K2.